ddserver/vagrant-ddserver/README.md

 6. Point your browser to http://localhost:8080
    - You can login with the default username and password: admin
    - For testing you can do the following:
-     - Add a zone, i.e. example.com
+     - Add a zone, i.e. example.org
-     - Add a hostname, i.e. test.example.com
+     - Add a hostname, i.e. test.example.org
      - Use dig or nslookup to query the DNS server on localhost:5353 for your hostname

 You can log into the VM with username `vagrant` and password `vagrant`.
 To get root access, use `sudo -i`.
-The root password is ser to `vagrant` as well.
+The root password is set to `vagrant` as well.

 Under the hood